cferdinandi/ebook-boilerplate/README.md

 ## Project Structure

 - Add your book title, subtitle, author info, and so on to the `metadata.yml` and `title.md` files in the `assets` directory.
 Fields that you need to update are in *ALL CAPS* so that you can easily find them.
+- You can customize the header and footer for pages by editing `/assets/header.html` and `/assets/footer.html`.
+The following variables are supported: 'page', 'frompage', 'topage', 'webpage', 'section', 'subsection', 'date', 'isodate', 'time', 'title', 'doctitle', 'sitepage', 'sitepages'
 - Save your book content as markdown files in the `chapters` directory.
 I recommend prefixing chapter names with numbers to order them.
 - Book assets---CSS, metadata, etc.---go in the `assets` directory.
 - Save project images in the `assets/img` directory (or anywhere else that makes sense for you).
 These should be referenced in your chapters relative to the root directory: `![Image caption](assets/img/filename.jpg)` or `<img src="assets/img/filename.jpg">`.